WICG/scheduling-apis/spec/security.md

 ## Monitoring Another Origin's Tasks ## {#sec-security-monitoring-tasks}

 <div class="non-normative">
-The second consideration is whether {{Scheduler/postTask()}} leaks any information about other origins' tasks.
+The second consideration is whether {{Scheduler/postTask()}} or
+{{Scheduler/yield()}} leak any information about other origins' tasks.
 We consider an attacker running on one origin trying to obtain information about code executing in another origin (and hence in a separate event loop) that is scheduled in the same thread in a browser.

 Because a thread within a UA can only run tasks from one event loop at a time, an attacker might be able to gain information about tasks running in another